CoarseSoftware/ChialispWorkflowEngine/README.md

 # Chialisp Workflow Engine (Alpha)
 ## [chialisp.coarsesoftware.com](https://chialisp.coarsesoftware.com/)

 ### Alpha phase of development.
-Things will not work, have bugs and be subject to change.
+Some things may not work, have bugs and be subject to change.

 ### About
 - Chialisp Workflow Engine is used to build and test chialisp puzzles using an intuitive, UX approach.